Semantic Conventions for HTTP Spans

 This span type represents an inbound HTTP request.

-For an HTTP server span, SpanKind MUST be Server.
+For an HTTP server span, SpanKind MUST be SERVER.

 AttributeTypeDescriptionExamplesRequirement LevelStability